Sage-Bionetworks/synapsePythonClient/README.md

     pip install SynapseClient

-The python synapse client has been tested, so far, only on python 2.7.
+The python synapse client has been tested on python 2.7.

 Command line usage